SamR1/FitTrackee/docsrc/source/installation.rst

 For a single-user instance, registration can be disabled.
 So all you need is Python and PostgreSQL.
 A `CLI <cli.html#users>`__ is available to manage user account.

-| The following steps describe an installation on Linux systems (tested ArchLinux-based OS and Ubuntu on CI).
+| The following steps describe an installation on Linux systems (tested with ArchLinux-based OS and Ubuntu on CI).
 | On other operating systems, some issues can be encountered and adaptations may be necessary.

 .. note::